Ph.D. (Doctor of philological sciences)

 Fax +7 (495) 690 05 28

-Language and cognition, discourse, spoken language, multimodality, linguistic diversity, field linguistics, corpus linguistics, computational modeling, Athabaskan languages, Turkic languages, Caucasian languages, West African languages, Russian grammar.
+Linguistic diversity, field linguistics, language and cognition, functionalist theory of language, discourse, spoken language, multimodality, corpus linguistics, computational modeling, language policy, urban lingustics, American Indian languages, Athabaskan languages, Turkic languages, Caucasian languages, West African languages, sign language research, Russian grammar

 1988 – present: Institute of Linguistics, Russian Academy of Sciences.
 Current position: Director of the Institute, Head of the Department of Typology and Areal Linguistics.